davesag/wikiscores/README.md

 wikiscores
 ```

-This will go to the [Lists_of_United_States_Supreme_Court_cases]() page in wikipedia and get a list of all of the 'Term Opinions'.
+This will go to the [Lists_of_United_States_Supreme_Court_cases](https://en.wikipedia.org/wiki/Lists_of_United_States_Supreme_Court_cases) page in wikipedia and get a list of all of the 'Term Opinions'.
 And for Each 'Term Opinion' it grabs the 'Cases', and for each Case it grabs some statistical data.

+## Options

-By default it will write it to a file `output.csv` but you can specify the relative file path via the `-o` flag.
+1. By default it will write it to a file `output.csv` but you can specify the relative file path via the `-o` flag.

-You can rate limit it with the `-r` option to specify the max number of requests per second.
+2. You can rate limit it with the `-r` option to specify the max number of requests per second.

-You can limit the concurrency with the `-c` option to restrict the number of simultaneous requests.
+3. You can limit the concurrency with the `-c` option to restrict the number of simultaneous requests.

 ```
 wikiscores -o some/other/output.csv -r 10 -c 2